skadauke/intro-to-r-for-clinicians-chop/server_setup/README.md

 ### Step 1: Choose AMI

-Create an EC2 instance with the Ubuntu 20.04 LTS AMI
+Create an EC2 instance with the Ubuntu 20.04 LTS AMI.
+You'll need to search for EC2 in the search box to get to the right page, unless it's in your recently accessed services.
+Or try this link: https://console.aws.amazon.com/ec2/ and choose "Launch Instance" to get into the AMI picker.

 ![Screenshot of which Amazon Machine Image to choose](step_1.png)